 Despite their tendency to put their family’s financial needs ahead of their own, women still lag far behind men when it comes to protecting their loved ones with life insurance.
 And more than half have no coverage at all.

-A 2021 study by nonprofit trade groups Life Happens and LIMRA found that just 47 percent of women own life insurance, versus 58 percent of men.1
+A recent study by nonprofit trade groups Life Happens and LIMRA found that just 47 percent of women own life insurance, versus 58 percent of men.1

 The reasons, according to the study: